-The initial public offering price per ADS is higher than the net tangible book value per ADS prior to the offering.
-Consequently, when you purchase ADSs in the offering at the initial public offering price, you will incur immediate dilution of US\$10.92 per ADS.
+The initial public offering price per ADS will be substantially higher than the net tangible book value per ADS prior to the offering.
+Consequently, when you purchase ADSs in the offering at the assumed initial public offering price, you will incur immediate dilution of US\$8.52 per ADS.
 See "Dilution."